Abdulmuhaimin-Ali/Abdulmuhaimin-Ali/README.md

 ## 🌱 About Me

-- 🧑‍💻 **Backend Engineer:** Expereinced backend-developer with the React skills to match.
+- 🧑‍💻 **Backend Engineer:** Expereinced backend-developer React skills to match.
 Focused on performance, scalability, and reliability.
 - 🎯 **Focused Learner:** Deep diving into distributed systems.
 Eyeing a Master’s to go deeper.
 - 💡 **Problem Solver:** Love solving real-world problems with code.